MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 - MinLength = MaxLength = 13 chars [fixed-size]
 - Allowed Characters (as regex) = a-hj-km-np-tv-z0-9
   - Base-32, Crockford Variant, i.e. alphanumeric (A-Z0-9) except no I (eye), L (ell), O (oh) or U (you)
-- Case-insensitive for comparisons --- ABCDEFABCDEFG == abcdefabcdefg
+- Ordinal case-insensitive for comparisons --- ABCDEFABCDEFG == abcdefabcdefg

 So you’ll never see % : \ / " ? or other characters in a Publisher Id.